 For one reason or another, women frequently show a mineral deficiency.
 And their health, waistlines and quality of life suffer.
 Often the root of all this was reaching for faux healthy foods, the latest diet trend.
 Or choosing diet foods – think low-fat/no-fat/diet/reduced sugar.

 Following healthy eating tips until they become healthy habits will help you amend your nutrient deficiencies.
 As a bonus, these nutrients are found in healthy foods that nourish your body with additional nutrients that give you healthy skin and help you maintain a healthy weight.
 That translates into you feeling better and enjoying life more.
-Switching to eating fruits, vegetables and legumes on
+Switching to eating fruits, vegetables and legumes on a regular basis can do wonders for your health.
+While you’re at it, add some spice in there for a nutritional and flavor bonus.

 |↑1||Calcium In Diet.
 MedlinePlus|